bioidiap/bob.ip.binseg/README.rst

 could cite our work::

    @misc{laibacher_anjos_2019,
-      title         = {On the Evaluation and Real-World Usage Scenarios of Deep Vessel Segmentation for Funduscopy}, author        = {Tim Laibacher and Andr\'e Anjos}, year          = {2019},
+      title         = {On the Evaluation and Real-World Usage Scenarios of Deep Vessel Segmentation for Retinography}, author        = {Tim Laibacher and Andr\'e Anjos}, year          = {2019},
       eprint        = {1909.03856},